 A good sex life is important.
-But what if you have an erectile dysfunction?
-Is normal sex ever possible, what are the causes of this condition, and can something be done about it?
-In this text you can read all about this subject.
+But what if you have problems getting and maintaining a hard penis – erectile dysfunction?
+Is normal sex possible, what are the causes of this condition, and can something be done about it?
+In this article you can read all about this subject.

 Treatments for erectile dysfunction

-With an erectile dysfunction, the ability to get a good erection is disturbed.
-This means that the penis does not become very erect despite sexual excitement.
+Erectile dysfunction affects the ability to get an erection.
+This means that the penis does not become completely erect despite sexual arousal.
 Sometimes the penis does not become erect at all.
-It can also happen that an erection occurs, but only lasts for a very short time.
-In all these cases, normal sexual acts, such as sexual intercourse, are not possible or not properly possible.
-An erectile dysfunction is also called impotence.
+Also, an erection may occur but only last for a very short time.
+In these cases, sexual intercourse may not be possible.
+Erectile dysfunction is also called impotence.

 What are the causes of erectile dysfunction?

 A normal erection occurs as a reaction to sexual arousal.
-Sexual stimuli cause the blood vessels in the penis to be widely opened.
+Sexual stimuli cause the blood vessels in the penis to open.
 This allows more blood to flow into the penis.
-That blood fills the erectile bodies, spongy tissues in the penis.
+That blood fills the erectile bodies that are spongy tissues in the penis.
 This makes the penis erect and hard.
 Due to the pressure of the tissue on the vessels, it is difficult for the blood to drain away.
-This keeps the erection until an orgasm occurs and/or the sexual excitement decreases.
+This keeps the erection until an orgasm occurs and/or sexual excitement decreases.

-In the case of an erectile dysfunction, this complex process is disturbed.
+When erectile dysfunction occurs this complex process is disturbed.
 The blood vessels do not dilate, or the collected blood flows out of the penis after a short time.
-The result: no erection, a less powerful erection or an erection that only lasts for a short time.
+The result is no erection, a weaker erection or an erection that only lasts for a short time.

 What types of erectile dysfunction are there?

 Erectile dysfunction comes in two forms: impotence with a physical cause and impotence with a psychological/emotional cause.

 Physical causes of erectile dysfunction are, for example: